brucar18/automate/README.md

 ```

 1.1) Setup Master and Slave node
 On Master node generate ssh-key ( ssh-keygen ).
-Put .pub to authorized\_keys on slave nodes.
+Put .pub key of master to authorized\_keys on slave nodes.
 check if ssh from master to slaves work.
 With your favorite editor edit /etc/hosts, add all hosts ( IP hostname )